seat at the table

 Fjorn Bastos, an artist, researcher and community event organiser.
 As a researcher, she is interested in how neoliberal forms of governance in the contemporary formation of the colony use racialised and sexualised discourses to shape the political and instituting power.
 Fjorn is working on a program of research and public events that take a decolonial approach.View Full Page →

 Dr Nilmini Fernando is a Sri Lankan Australian interdisciplinary feminist scholar and migrant settler of colour currently living and working in Narrm on the stolen lands of the Kulin Nation.
 She applies her expertise in critical race theory, critical intersectional praxis and decolonial feminist perspectives in the fields of migration/asylum, critical race studies, domestic and family violence, and arts- based practice.
 She provides education and consultancy for Anti-Racism, Diversity and Intersectionality for organisations.
-With a background in radio, spoken word and theatre of the oppressed, Nilmini is an originator of Loving Feminist Literature- a collective of artists/academics/activists who bring the intellectual, philosophical, political, literary to public audiences.View Full Page →
+With a background in radio, spoken word and theatre of the oppressed, Nilmini is an originator of Loving Feminist Literature- a collective of artists/academics/activists who bring feminist of colour intellectual, philosophical, political and literary texts to public audiences.View Full Page →

 Community-engaged practitioners, artists and critical thinkers who work in the public realm are encouraged to submit proposals that are: